stripe/veneur/cmd/veneur-emit/README.md

   -parent_span_id int
         ID of the parent span.
   -proxy string
-        Address or URL to be used for proxing gRPC requests.
+        Address or URL to be used for proxying gRPC requests.
 The request will be sent to the proxy with the "hostport" attached so the proxy can forward the request.
 This can only be used with the "-grpc" flag.
   -sc_hostname string
         Add hostname to the event.
   -sc_msg string